geggabyte/forumx-backend/README.md

 1. Execute `mvnw.cmd clean package` fow Windows or `mvnw clean package` for Linux in root folder
 2. Copy `jar` file from `target` directory to `src/main/docker/app.jar`
-3. Change `mailPassword, mailUserName privateMail` to your own in `docker-compose.yml`
+3. Change `mailPassword, mailUserName privateMail` to your own in `.enf` file
 4. Now you can run docker compose

 - For starting/update docker:`docker-compose -p forumx up -d`